OWASP/www-project-blockchain-appsec-standard/index.md

 ## What is the OWASP Blockchain AppSec Standard?

 The OWASP Blockchain AppSec Standard is a centralized knowledge base that provides an understanding of what good blockchain security looks like, while also equipping security professionals with timely, reliable insights and resources to stay informed.
-The intended audience for this includes the following stakeholder groups.
-Blockchain architects and developers designing and building blockchain applications Security professionals with basic to intermediate networking and cryptography knowledge who are looking to secure blockchain applications

 ### Audience